eclipse-tractusx/item-relationship-service/docs/adminguide.md

       connect: PT90S # HTTP connect timeout for the submodel client

   catalog:
-    # IRS will only negotiate contracts for offers with a policy as defined in the acceptedPolicies list.
+    # IRS will only negotiate contracts for offers with a policy as defined in the Policy Store.
+    # The following configuration value allows the definition of default policies to be used
+    # if no policy has been defined via the Policy Store API.
-    # If a requested asset does not provide one of these policies, a tombstone will be created and this node will not be processed.
+    # If the policy check fails, a tombstone will be created and this node will not be processed.
+    # The value must be Base64 encoded here.
+See decoded value in charts/item-relationship-service/values.yaml.
-    acceptedPolicies:
+    acceptedPolicies: "W3sKICAgICJwb2xpY3lJZCI6ICJkZWZhdWx0LXBvbGljeSIsCiAgICAiY3JlYXRlZE9uIjogIjIwMjQtMDctMTdUMTY6MTU6MTQuMTIzNDU2NzhaIiwKICAgICJ2YWxpZFVudGlsIjogIjk5OTktMDEtMDFUMDA6MDA6MDAuMDAwMDAwMDBaIiwKICAgICJwZXJtaXNzaW9ucyI6IFsKICAgICAgICB7CiAgICAgICAgICAgICJhY3Rpb24iOiAidXNlIiwKICAgICAgICAgICAgImNvbnN0cmFpbnQiOiB7CiAgICAgICAgICAgICAgICAiYW5kIjogWwogICAgICAgICAgICAgICAgICAgIHsKICAgICAgICAgICAgICAgICAgICAgICAgImxlZnRPcGVyYW5kIjogImh0dHBzOi8vdzNpZC5vcmcvY2F0ZW5heC9wb2xpY3kvRnJhbWV3b3JrQWdyZWVtZW50IiwKICAgICAgICAgICAgICAgICAgICAgICAgIm9wZXJhdG9yIjogewogICAgICAgICAgICAgICAgICAgICAgICAgICAgIkBpZCI6ICJlcSIKICAgICAgICAgICAgICAgICAgICAgICAgfSwKICAgICAgICAgICAgICAgICAgICAgICAgInJpZ2h0T3BlcmFuZCI6ICJ0cmFjZWFiaWxpdHk6MS4wIgogICAgICAgICAgICAgICAgICAgIH0sCiAgICAgICAgICAgICAgICAgICAgewogICAgICAgICAgICAgICAgICAgICAgICAibGVmdE9wZXJhbmQiOiAiaHR0cHM6Ly93M2lkLm9yZy9jYXRlbmF4L3BvbGljeS9Vc2FnZVB1cnBvc2UiLAogICAgICAgICAgICAgICAgICAgICAgICAib3BlcmF0b3IiOiB7CiAgICAgICAgICAgICAgICAgICAgICAgICAgICAiQGlkIjogImVxIgogICAgICAgICAgICAgICAgICAgICAgICB9LAogICAgICAgICAgICAgICAgICAgICAgICAicmlnaHRPcGVyYW5kIjogImN4LmNvcmUuaW5kdXN0cnljb3JlOjEiCiAgICAgICAgICAgICAgICAgICAgfQogICAgICAgICAgICAgICAgXQogICAgICAgICAgICB9CiAgICAgICAgfQogICAgXQp9XQ=="
-      - leftOperand: "cx-policy:FrameworkAgreement"
-        operator: "eq"
-        rightOperand: "traceability:1.0"
-      - leftOperand: "cx-policy:UsagePurpose"
-        operator: "eq"
-        rightOperand: "cx.core.industrycore:1"
   discoveryFinderClient:
     cacheTTL: PT24H  # Time to live for DiscoveryFinderClient for findDiscoveryEndpoints method cache
   connectorEndpointService: